microsoft/vscode-docs/docs/java/java-serverless.md

 3. Select Java the target language.
 4. Fill in the parameters.

-The extension use [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) to create the function project in the folder you specified.
+The extension uses [Maven archetypes](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) to create the function project in the folder you specified.

 ![Create Functions Project](images/java-serverless/create-functions.png)